Executive Leadership Team

 For more on Muhi’s thoughts and industry expertise, you can follow him on Twitter.

 Gordon A. Davies

-Gordon has previously served on the boards of various subsidiaries of Nortel Networks Corporation.
-Currently, he is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Association of Canadian General Counsel and the Society of Corporate Secretaries and Governance Professionals.
+Gordon is currently a member of the Law Society of Upper Canada, the Canadian Bar Association, the Association of Canadian General Counsel and the Society of Corporate Secretaries and Governance Professionals.

 Chief Information Officer

 David Jamieson joined OpenText as the Chief Information Officer in November 2014.
 He brings over 25 years of experience in leading Information Technology organizations through the ever-changing technology landscape.
 David will lead the OpenText IT organization that powers the world’s leading Business Network.